top of page

 Judging Expectations:

-• All schools are expected to provide one judge per team.
-For schools outside of the Lower Mainland, this requirement is reduced to one judge per two teams, rounded up.
+• All schools on Vancouver Island are expected to provide one judge per team.
+For all other teams, this requirement is reduced to one judge per two teams, rounded up.

 • Grade 12 students with significant debate experience may act as judges in the junior category.